-In very general terms, DT or DX is a process of incorporating the latest IT trends across all areas of business, which results in creating new business processes, culture, customer experiences and higher cost-effectiveness.
+In very general terms, digital transformation (DT) or DX is a process of incorporating the latest IT trends across all areas of business, which results in creating new business processes, culture, customer experiences, and higher cost-effectiveness.

-- Transformation of business models and products
+Transformation of business models and products,

-- Optimisation of organisation management processes
+Optimisation of organisation management processes,

-- Creating a digital work environment
+Creating a digital work environment,

-- Customer involvement in various communication channels
+Customer involvement in various communication channels.

 According to PwC, there are 8 primary technologies that can be perceived as game-changers in helping businesses to drive the implementation of DT:

-- Augmented Reality (AR)
+Augmented Reality (AR),

-- Internet of Things (IoT)
+Internet of Things (IoT),

-- Virtual Reality (VR)
+Virtual Reality (VR),

 Porsche, the German automotive manufacturer, best known for its high-performance cars, has been transforming its business for a long time: digitisation ranges from R&D centres to software development projects that are aimed at gathering customers’ feedback.

-The latter one is based on the new breed of the CRM system which aimed at gathering all customer data.
+The latter one is based on the new breed of the CRM system which is aimed at gathering all customer data.
 This data is used to adjust every customer touchpoint, making every interaction more seamless.
 In this instance, higher customer satisfaction translates into better sales results.

 In order to drive innovation, the company set up Porsche Consulting Innovation Labs, which is a separate entity comprised of technology and software experts, i.e. scientists.
-Every team works hand in hand using big data, machine learning, blockchain, and IoT simply to turn them into practical solutions at the same time achieving operational agility
+Every team works hand in hand using big data, machine learning, blockchain, and IoT simply to turn them into practical solutions at the same time achieving operational agility.

-After gathering and processing all the information, the tool is able to create forecast revenues, profits, and other aspects of economic performance.
-Due to the extensive use of big data the company has been driving sales also by optimization menu.
+According to the company’s representatives, the corporation managed to achieve such a good result by applying Deep Brew, which is an AI-based tool.
+The solution is being used to choose the best locations for its new restaurants.
+The AI is analysing data such as population, income levels, traffic, competitor presence, etc. After gathering and processing all the information, the tool is able to create forecast revenues, profits, and other aspects of economic performance.
+Due to the extensive use of big data the company has been driving sales also by optimisation menu.
 It’s also worth noting that the company is offering the Starbucks Rewards loyalty program as a way to gather more detailed insights from its clients.

-The company decided to develop its data analytics infrastructure, by collecting more data.
+The company decided to develop its data analytics infrastructure by collecting more data.
 In 2019 the company gathered 900 million individual consumer records, which was an enormous increase compared to the modest 200 million the year before.

 Digital transformation is also present during the production process.
 Having data and predictive analytics capabilities, Unilever is able to increase the accuracy of demand estimations and plan its production.
 Furthermore, Unilever launched 10 new data-driven brands in 2018.
 Each of them can bring new products from scratch to the shelves in less than 6 months.

-The biggest change was the introduction of KW Command which replaced an old third party CRM system.
+The biggest change was the introduction of KW Command which replaced an old third-party CRM system.
 This tool is an open and highly customisable platform that allows agents to run their business more efficiently.
-Keller Williams of course doesn’t stop there and nowadays is collaborating with companies such as Google, DocuSign or Nextdoor and many software development partners.
+Keller Williams of course doesn’t stop there and nowadays is collaborating with companies such as Google, DocuSign, or Nextdoor and many software development partners.

-In the wake of Covid-19, the company announced that it has teamed up with Facebook to train agents on best practices associated with virtual home tours.
+In the wake of COVID-19, the company announced that it has teamed up with Facebook to train agents on best practices associated with virtual home tours.
 All of which proves that digital transformation is deeply rooted in its DNA.

 Apart from changing to smaller-format shops, the Swedish company allows its consumers to use augmented reality to choose furniture before making an actual purchase.
 In 2017 the company also bought TaskRabbit, a platform for hiring people, helping Ikea customers to find someone to assemble furniture.

-That is why the company invests a considerable sum of money in mobile games and mobile applications, which in turn blended the physical and digital worlds.
+That is why the company invests a considerable sum of money in mobile games and mobile applications, which in turn blend the physical and digital worlds.
 LEGO has been experimenting with 3D printing, allowing customers to create their own products.
 Additionally, the company is continuously working on the block’s development, adding sensors and other sophisticated elements.

 The company also presented an app powered by visual recognition which translates pictures into LEGO models.
-In an attempt to teach children coding the company released the LEGO Boost app.
-All the aforementioned efforts aided the company in reaching the list of the 500 most valuable brands according to the Brand Finance Global.
+In an attempt to teach children coding, the company released the LEGO Boost app.
+All the aforementioned efforts aided the company in reaching the list of the 500 most valuable brands according to Brand Finance Global.

-Digital transformation has been the centre of Nike’s strategy for some time, mainly by expanding its digital marketplace.
+Digital transformation has been the center of Nike’s strategy for some time, mainly by expanding its digital marketplace.
 The company uses social commerce with a wide range of mobile apps to build stronger relationships with customers.